I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 Chapter 9 in the Jeppesen Private Pilot Handbook is the chapter that will teach you how to navigate in the sky.

-Without knowing how to use visual references outside or not knowing how to use the VOR, you will be lost in the sky.
+Without knowing how to use visual references outside and not remembering how to use the VOR, you will lose direction in the sky.

 Therefore Chapter 9 will explain: